Frequently Asked Questions

 Q. How about cleaning my evaporator pan?

-- Special care should be taken not to scratch the inside surface of your stainless steel cook pan by scrubbing with an abrasive.
+1. In the case of polished stainless steel pans, special care should be taken not to scratch the inside surface of the pan with an abrasive.
 Some producers soak the pan in hot water and vinegar or use special commercial pan cleaner solutions available from equipment suppliers.
-Be sure to follow up with a complete high pressure rinse using a hose or power washer.
-The underside of the cook pan also needs thorough cleaning to remove soot which otherwise impedes the heat transfer when boiling.
+Dispose of cleaning solutions according to manufacturers recommendations, and be sure to make a complete and thorough rinse of any equipment exposed to these solutions.
+The underside of evaporator pans also should be cleaned to remove soot which otherwise impedes the transfer of heat when boiling.

 Q. I just want to build a basic "back yard" maple sap cooking set-up.
 Where can I learn how to build a small "cooker"?
 How do I locate needed equipment?